Rogers, McConnell pleased with Trump's optimistic address

 "We know there is much more to do," McConnell added.
 "We need to keep working to strengthen our nation, keep socialism at bay, and fight to protect the most vulnerable in our society, starting with the unborn."

 Rogers lauded the President for keeping his focus on America, while also being the target of an ongoing impeachment trial.
-Trump was expected to be acquitted by the GOP-led Senate on Wednesday.
+Trump was acquitted by the GOP-led Senate on Wednesday.

 "I applaud President Trump for focusing on the business of our nation, rather than the on-going impeachment trial that is finally coming to a close," the Somerset Congressman said.
 "He confidently set the tone for continued progress in America, and it's time for all of us to get back to work.
 The American people deserve our full attention."